duedil-ltd/logspout-kafka/README.md

 KAFKA_TEMPLATE_JSON=1
 KAFKA_TEMPLATE="{\"timestamp\":\"{{.Time}}\", \"container_name\":\"{{.Container.Name}}\", \"message\":{{ .Data }}}"
 ```
-Please not that there is no quoting around Data.
+Please note that there is no quoting around `{{.Data}}`.
 If your application outputs a valid JSON the adapter will merge it into the template.
-If not, your log output will be quoted and added under the `message` field.
+If not, your log output will be quoted and added under the relevant field from the template, `message` in this case.

 ## route configuration